phaustin/a301_eoas/notebooks/week4/clip_bands.md

 ---

 (week4:clip_bands)=
-# Clipping multiple bands-- v0.2
+# Clipping multiple bands-- v0.3

+2025/Mar/15: Now writes out the fmask file using rasterio (rioxarray doesn't seem to be able to handle 8 bit data) see

 2025/Feb/27: Fixed a problem where the datatype of the clipped arrays was changed from float32 to int16 when creating geotiffs.
 See {ref}`clip:create_arrays` for the new code.